Azure/AKS/blog/_posts/2024-08-23-KAITO-finetuning.md

 ![Three hours later](/blog/assets/images/three_hours_later_image.png)

+> This particular fine-tuning job took a little over 3 hours, but job completion duration will vary depending on the foundation model and the size of the input dataset.

 ## Better results with fine-tuned workspaces

 To use our new fine-tuned adapter, the inference workspace will now accept one or more adapters to customize model behavior.